- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Women should take particular care when travelling alone, especially at night.

-You should be aware that vessels may not meet the safety standards you would expect in Australia.
-In March 2006, a dhow capsized in Bahrain killing 58 people, including foreigners.
-You should ensure life jackets are available.
+You should be aware that maritime vessels may not meet the safety standards you would expect in Australia.
+In 2006, a dhow capsized in Bahrain killing 58 people, including foreigners.
+Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
+If appropriate safety equipment is not available, you should use another provider.

-Travellers entering the Gulf area by sea should be aware that many areas are sensitive in relation to security and territory.
-In particular, maritime boundaries and the islands of Abu Musa and the Tunbs in the Southern Gulf are sensitive.
-There are reports of detentions and inspections of vessels and arrest.
+Travellers entering the Gulf area by sea should be aware that many areas of the Gulf are highly sensitive, and the Government of Bahrain may impose curfews on waterways around Bahrain.
+The islands of Abu Musa and the Tunbs in the Southern Gulf are particularly sensitive.
+There have been reports of inspections of vessels and detentions and arrests.

-When you are in Bahrain, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Bahrain, including ones that appear harsh by Australian standards.
+If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we cannot get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 The Australian Embassy in Riyadh does not have direct access to Bahraini Government institutions (police stations, jails, hospitals, etc) and is obliged to formally seek access via the Bahraini Embassy in Riyadh.
 This can cause delays for those requiring consular assistance.